 Quakers enjoyed one of their best ever FA Cup runs in 1958 when they became one of the giantkillers of the competition.
 After beating Rochdale, Boston and Norwich, they came up against First Division Chelsea.
 After drawing 3-3 at Stamford Bridge, Quakers beat the Londoners 4-1 in the replay at Feethams in front of 15,150 fans.
 In the next round they were drawn away to Wolves, who included England captain Billy Wright, but lost 6-1.

-The sixties saw a couple of improvements to Feethams.
-Flood lights were installed in November 1960, and were opened for a game against Millwall that Quakers won 5-2.
+The sixties saw some ground improvements at Feethams.
+Floodlights were installed in November 1960, and were opened for a game against Millwall that Quakers won 5-2.
 However an electrical problem set the West stand on fire.
 The stand was gutted and it was later rebuilt in the exact same style.
-The town end also had a roof put on it and soon afterwards got the nickname, the Tin Shed.
+The Town End also had a roof put on it and soon afterwards got the nickname, the Tin Shed.

 Quakers had another good run in the League Cup in 1967-68.
-They beat York, Southend, Portsmouth and Millwall before losing to first division Derby County, managed by Brian Clough, at the Baseball Ground by 5-4.
+They beat York, Southend, Portsmouth and Millwall before losing to first division Derby County, managed by Brian Clough, at the Baseball Ground by 5-4 in the quarter finals.

 After just missing out on promotion in the 1969-70 season, the club’s fortunes nosedived.